Coresi7/SoundShareServer/README.md

 # SoundShare Server

 A lightweight Windows console application that captures system audio output and streams it to any browser on the local network via WebSocket, enabling real-time audio sharing without installing any client software.
+Inspired by https://github.com/RegameDesk/sound_share, but implemented back end by myself.
+This version does not depend on ANY other apps.

 ## Features